Code-Institute-Submissions/milestone-project-61/TESTING.md

 - Preventing a user from being able to [submit an empty string as a name value](#about-mobile) in the "About You" form.
 - Fixed the URL's for the src attributes for the [map popup images and gifs](#map: mobile).

 ## Bugs Unfixed
 - The conditional logic statements in the [arcGIS.js](assets/js/arcGIS.js) file the work sufficiently and return no errors.
 However, their high cyclomatic complexity number of 17 remains high.
 This bug will be fixed by refactoring the statements.
 - On some devices, the user has to click towards the bottom of a marker icon on the map to open the popup.
-I will need to learn more about the esri Marker/popups used by ArcGis to be able to solve this.
+This bug was present in my mobile testing, but not on the tablet testing.
+It was present again when testing on a desktop device.
+I have tried to fix this by adding a positive y-offset to the point marked by the marker but this has not fixed it.
+I have also tried to fix this by reducing the y-offset of the marker itself, and even eliminating it's y-offset all together, but it is still the map's basemap that needs to be clicked on mobile and desktop devices.
+I will need to learn more about the esri Marker/popups used by ArcGIS to be able to solve this.